 The Research Center for Proxy Politics aims to explore and reflect upon the nature of medial networks and their actors, that is, machines and things as well as humans.
 The proxy, a decoy or surrogate, is today often used to designate a computer server acting as an intermediary for requests from clients.
 Originating in the Latin procurator, an agent representing others in a court of law, proxies are now emblematic of a post-representational political age, one increasingly populated by bot militias, puppet states, ghostwriters, and communication relays.
 During the period of the project (September 2014 to August 2017) the center will host a series of workshops at the Universität der Künste, Berlin, revolving around a wide range of relevant topics including the politics of digital networks, the political economy of crypto-currencies, the genealogy of networked thought, the mediality of physical landscapes and strategies of opacity.
-The center will also conduct material, experimental, investigations into the conception and construction of alternative networks, or alternets.
+The center also conducts material, experimental, investigations into the conception and construction of alternative networks, or alternets.

 Selected writing and participation by the center: “A single swing of the shovel”, Former West: Art and the Contemporary After 1989, ed.
 Boris Buden, Maria Hlavajova, Simon Sheikh, MIT Press (forthcoming March 2017); “The Body of the Web”, for Skulptur Projekte Münster 2017 in frieze d/e (2016); “The Body of the Web” (lecture), Image Trajectories, HGB Leipzig; “Plunge into Proxy Politics” (lecture), 33C3 Chaos Computer Congress (Hamburg 2015); “Plunge Into Proxy Politics”, Springerin (2015); and “Landscape Media” (workshop), The School of Kyiv (Kyiv Biennial 2015); “The City and Its Double” (installation), Hailweed (Auto Italia South East, London, 2016).
-In 2017, RCPP will collaborate with Rike Frank/exhibition studies at KHiO, Oslo Academy of Fine Arts, and Doreen Mende/Research-Based Master Programme CCC at HEAD–Genève.
+In 2017, RCPP collaborated with Rike Frank/exhibition studies at KHiO, Oslo Academy of Fine Arts, and Doreen Mende/Research-Based Master Programme CCC at HEAD–Genève.

 RCPP is part of Objects as Media of Reflexivity, which investigates if and how reflexivity can be spread and sustained through the mediation of real, tangible objects.
 It is conducted in partnership with ZU Friedrichshafen and jambit GmbH Munich.